|

 how much income you can spare and how good you are as an investor.

-You should be able to sustain 12% per year on your investments (yes
+You should be able to easily sustain 5% per year on your investments (banks and

 Get an Excel spreadsheet plug in your starting cash position.
 Compound

-because it will almost certainly take more money than you have for
+because it will almost certainly take more money than you can spare for

 investing and it will take many, many years.
 From this you will